cnstechnicalgroup/dbsm/README.md

 dbsm
 ====

 `dbsm` is a cli DB script manager.
-It allows for easily managing ad-hoc DB scripts (SQL, NoSQL) as parts of projects and associated with managed `account` configurations.
+It allows for easily managing ad-hoc DB scripts (SQL, NoSQL) as parts of projects and associated with managed `environment` configurations.

 Getting started
 ===============